 Kraken supports US Dollars (USD), Canadian Dollars (CAD), Euros (EUR), and Japanese Yen (JPY), while Bitstamp only supports USD and EUR.
 You can also use GBP and Swiss Francs but they will be converted into USD or EUR before you trade with them.

 Bitstamp supports only five cryptocurrencies: BTC, BCH, ETH, LTC, and XRP, and has15 trading pairs.
 For traders who are simply looking for a platform where they can buy or sell Bitcoin, Bitstamp is far more practical.

 The main advantage of Kraken over Bitstamp is in the number of supported cryptocurrencies.
-It currently supports over 20 altcoins besides Bitcoin, including Bitcoin Cash, Ethereum, Ethereum Classic, Ripple, Dash, Monero, Dogecoin, Zcash, EOS, Augur, Stellar/Lumens, etc. Kraken also offers advanced trading options like margin trading, conditional closes, and automated trading, making it a popular choice for experienced traders.
+It currently supports over 20 altcoins besides Bitcoin, including Bitcoin Cash, Ethereum, Ethereum Classic, Ripple, Dash, Monero, Dogecoin, Zcash, EOS, Augur, Stellar/Lumens, etc. Kraken also offers advanced trading options like margin trading, conditional closes, and automated trading.

 We already told you how the founder of Kraken was determined to create the most secure crypto exchange for the traders who have lost their faith in these platforms with the issues surrounding Mt.
 Gox.
 To ensure that, Kraken offers a two-factor authentication when logging to your personal account, as well as a special Kraken “Master Key” which is another passcode used for restricted account actions, and a Global Settings Lock.
 This feature blocks any unfamiliar IP addresses from entering your account and making any changes to it for the period it has been activated for.